nlpie/nlp-adapt-kube/README.md

 # University of Minnesota NLP-ADAPT (Artifact Discovery and Preparation Toolkit)

-## Experiments in creating Dockerized containers utilizing:
+## Experiments in creating Dockerized containers and their dependencies utilizing:

+- `ansible-playbook`
 - `docker build`
-- `ansible-container build`
+- `docker-compose up`